 Team: Francis Goyes, Deanna Van Buren

 Illustrated here are examples of a new architecture model we are developing called The Restorative Justice Center.

-The Restorative Justice Center explores alternative forms that mirror and replicate the way participants in restorative or peacemaking processes organize themselves: a non-hierarchical circle.
-It also takes advantage of the opportunities to access the natural world to modulate fight and flight responses to conflict by reducing stress at the emotional and physiological level.
+The Restorative Justice Center explores alternative forms that mirror and replicate the ways that participants in restorative or peacemaking processes organize themselves, such as non-hierarchical circles.
+It also incorporates opportunities to access the natural world, in order to modulate fight or flight responses to conflict by reducing stress at the emotional and physiological level.

-In the imagined iconic prototype alternative forms stand against the backdrop of the traditional courthouse.
-It is sited on a water body to take advantage of the necessity for restorative justice spaces to have direct and integrated access to nature.
-Its porosity and openness provides access to nature.
-Spaces for inner reflection, gardens, kitchens for breaking bread, multiple entrances, and nested peacemaking spaces support the peacebuilding process with spaces for the three primary parties in restorative processes: (1) those who have committed harm, (2) those who have been harmed, and (3) the larger community.
+In the imagined iconic prototype, alternative forms stand against the backdrop of the traditional courthouse.
+It is sited on body of water to allow for direct and integrated access to nature, and its porosity and openness further facilitate that access.
+Spaces for inner reflection, gardens, kitchens for breaking bread, multiple entrances, and nested peacemaking spaces all support the peacebuilding process in different ways, accommodating the three primary parties in restorative processes: (1) those who have committed harm, (2) those who have been harmed, and (3) the larger community.